Nolan1324/TCGA-query-generator/README.md

 # TCGA Query Generator
-This Windows GUI tool generates a query from a list of TCGA ids to be used at [portal.gdc.cancer.gov/query](https://portal.gdc.cancer.gov/query).
+This Windows GUI tool created in Windows Forms generates a query from a list of TCGA ids to be used at [portal.gdc.cancer.gov/query](https://portal.gdc.cancer.gov/query).
 It can also directly download the manifest file instead.
 ## Usage
 ### Open
 Select a file containing a list of TCGA ids.
 Ids can be quoted or unquoted.
 Only the first 12 characters of each ID is used.